omkarium/rufendec/README.md

 rufendec file -o decrypt ../source-file -p [YOUR_PASSWORD] -s [YOUR_SALT] -dkz
 ```

 *Note: In the password file, you have to specify the password in th 1st line and the salt in the second line.
-The password and salt can be of any arbitrary length because the key generation in the program is happening via PBKDF2*
+The password and salt can be of any arbitrary length because the key generation in the program is happening via Argon2 or PBKDF2*

 Example context inside a ./passwordfile
 ```